kaievns/the-log/posts/lead/drafts/on-managing-quality.md

 ---

 The quality of software engineering is a bit of a beaten up topic.
-But, unfortunately, these conversations spend much of the time trying to demonstrate that technical debt is, well, bad.
-While it's not wrong, the subject of quality is bit more complex than that, and today I wanted to share what I have learned so far.
+But, unfortunately, these conversations spend much of the time talking about technical debt and why it's, well, bad.
+While that's not wrong, the subject of quality is bit more complex than that, and today I wanted to share what I have learned so far.

+Before we start, a quick disclaimer to avoid confusion.
+When I say the term "quality" here, I mean quality of a product as a whole, not just technical debt specifically.

 ## The intuition

-Generally speaking, a lot of conversations about managing quality revolve around the following intuition.
+Generally speaking, most conversations about managing quality revolve around the following intuition.
 The better the quality the more expensive the product is.
 And the more expensive the product the less willing the customers are to pay for it, and hence we get less customers and profits.

 If we add those two ideas together then it follows that some sort of an optimum state of ballance needs to be found between investing in quality and making